staying independent as you age

 No Comments

-As elderly loved ones and parents reach their later years, it’s often the responsibility of their family members to care for them because of the rising costs of care homes.
-Although loved deeply, further pressures of distance and time constraints can make it difficult for relatives to provide the necessary level of support they need to live safely in their own home, a key indicator of someone’s independence.
+As elderly loved ones and parents reach their later years, it’s often the responsibility of their family to care for them.
+One reason is the rising cost of care homes.
+Although loved deeply, further pressures of distance and time constraints can make it difficult for relatives to provide the necessary level of support.
+Older people need to live safely in their own home, a key indicator of staying independent.

-At the same time, you become aware of their concerns about losing their independence as they begin to rely on others more and more for their daily routine.
+At the same time, there are concerns about losing independence as they begin to rely on others more.
 These feelings of dependency often lead to anxiety for all concerned.
-While your elderly relative may become more reclusive as they shy away from asking for help, you lie awake at night worrying about a parent now living alone.
+Your elderly relative may become more reclusive as they avoid asking for help.
+You may lie awake at night worrying about a parent now living alone.

 Falls and Fragility

-In 2015, nearly 65,000 people aged 60+ in the UK had a hip fracture (the most common injury for older people who have suffered a fall), with about 7% of these people dying within 30 days, and one third after 12 months.
+In 2015, nearly 65,000 people aged 60+ in the UK had a hip fracture (the most common injury for older people who have suffered a fall).
+7% of these people dying within 30 days, and one third after 12 months.
 In fact, 13 people died from having a fall every day in 2016.

-Despite this, a study by Public Health England in 2016 noted that men can now expect to live for an additional 19 years at age 65 and 12 years at 75.
-Women can expect to live for an additional 21 years at age 65 and 13 years at 75.
+Despite this, a study by Public Health England in 2016 noted that men can expect to live for an additional 19 years from age 65 and 12 years from 75.
+Women can expect to live for an additional 21 years from age 65 and 13 years from 75.

 Essentially, people are living for longer and remaining in their homes, without a safety net to maintain their well-being.
-However, experts suggest the majority of falls could be prevented with some fairly modest changes to their lifestyle and home, allowing your loved ones to maintain their independence.
+However, experts suggest the majority of falls could be prevented with some fairly modest changes to their lifestyle and home.
+This would allow your loved ones to maintain their independence.

 Making Changes at Home

 First of all, is there adequate lighting around their home, especially on the stairs?
-Encourage them not to keep their curtains closed during the day and to have a bedside lamp and torch to hand during the night.
+Encourage them to have a bedside lamp and torch to hand during the night.
 Walking around in the dark should be heavily discouraged.

-It goes without saying that keeping hallways and stairs free of clutter is a must, while trailing wires and wrinkled or fraying carpets are also a trip hazard and should be tucked away or replaced.
-Going one step further, non-slip mats under rugs are recommended, as are non-slip bath and shower mats (bathroom handrails would also be a welcome addition).
+It goes without saying that keeping hallways and stairs free of clutter is a must.
+Trailing wires and rugs are also a trip hazard and should be tucked away or replaced.
+Going one step further, non-slip mats under rugs are recommended.
+Also non-slip bath and shower mats and bathroom handrails are a welcome addition.

 Their footwear also shouldn’t be overlooked.
 Walking around their home in socks or tights is a recipe for disaster.
 Why not buy your loved one a nice pair of slippers with a good grip on the sole?
 Ideally a pair that fastens up to make sure they fit properly.

 Did you know that 60-year old eyes need three times more light than 20-year old eyes?
-Find out when your loved one last had an eye test and if it wasn’t within the last year, help them book one.
+Find out when your loved one last had an eye test and if it wasn’t within the last year, book one.
 The same goes for their glasses if they need them – check their prescription is correct.
-Glasses fitted with bifocal or varifocal lenses can make objects and surfaces appear closer than they really are, which is compounded by an out-of-date prescription.
+Glasses fitted with bifocal or varifocal lenses can make objects and surfaces appear closer than they really are.
+This can be compounded by an out-of-date prescription.

 tips to prevent falls